Learning web design is simpler and faster than ever.

 How can I learn web design for free?

 All of the information you need is readily available for free.
+You don’t need to buy expensive web design courses.
 Google and YouTube are your BFFs.
 Do the research, practice, then get to work on the 5-step plan we just talked about!

 Is web design a good choice for the digital nomad lifestyle?

 ABSOLUTELY.
 So much so that I wrote a whole post about why web design is the perfect choice for digital nomads.

 Do I have to learn web development in order to learn web design?
 What’s the difference?